GCSouzaLab/DesignPatterns/README.md

 It allows us to create a new class that has the same interface as the original class, but with a different implementation.
 The example I used is the PortugueseToEnglishMessageAdapter that translates a message from English to Portuguese, where the final result is sending a Portuguese message.

+## Facade

+Facade is a design pattern that provides a simplified interface to a complex system by grouping together a set of interfaces from different subsystems.
+The developer doesn't need to know the details of the complex system, but can use the facade to access it through a simple interface.
+The example is the execution of SQL queries, from a sql file.
+Simplifying the usage for developers.
+And a good idea would be to have comments into the class, explaining the usage.